 What should I tell chaperones?

 Chaperones are expected to be attentive and monitor youth behavior throughout the field trip.
 While the staff is trained in class management techniques, adult chaperones must intervene if a student is being disruptive.
 Chaperones should dress for the weather and try to leave cell phones stored unless it is needed (we welcome pictures).
 Ney staff will set group rules and expectations while your group is here, which we expect chaperones to model and reinforce.
 Our rule at Ney is Respect: Respect yourself by keeping yourself safe and letting people know if you need something, respect others by keeping your hands to yourself and listening to what others have to say, respect your leaders and chaperones by using listening ears and following instructions, respect the Ney equipment by using things as directed, and finally, respect nature by leaving wildlife alone, not pulling grass or leaves, etc.

-If I want to do a program topic not listed, is that possible?
+If I want to do a program topic not listed, or do a field trip that doesn’t fit the guidelines above, is that possible?

-We try our best to accommodate all requests we get, and will work with you as much as possible.
+We try our best to accommodate all requests we get, and are able to be more flexible the more notice we are given.

 What should I do if I have a question that you haven’t answered here?